Click here to watch a video on the first chapter of Genesis

 4) Adam's life began about 212.2 before Noah's flood - which would place it in the year 3112 BC - if the flood actually occurred in exactly the year 2900 BC (unfortunately, the date of the flood isn't precisely known).

-Starting with an original Sumerian version matching the table at the right, if we were to follow the procedure for mistranslation sketched out above, we would get almost exactly the present Septuagint version of Genesis chapter five.
+Starting with an original Sumerian version matching this table (right), if we were to follow the procedure for mistranslation sketched out above, we would get almost exactly the present Septuagint version of Genesis chapter five.
 The only difference would be a single instance of a different kind of scribal error for the second number (and, consequently, for the third number as well) listed for Lamech.
 (For those who are interested, the error shows up when a digit which must be either greater than the base allows, or less than zero, shows up during the conversion calculations.)

 But now we must ask ourselves why the Bible ever got mistranslated so badly.
 How could there have been so much confusion?
 As we will see, It turns out that there are actually a few verses later in Genesis which point to a likely source for these translation errors.
 We will examine this in more detail below;.
 In any case, even those of us who choose to regard the "autographs" as being inerrant must remember that mere translations are never immune to error; and the errors we are examining here are all the results of mistranslations; none of these errors were in the autographs.